caffein8ddays/caffein8ddays/README.md

 DNI!!!!!!!! :

-if you are proship/profic/darkship . dont like that stuff;
+if you are proship/profic/darkship &/or support it;

 if you make too many weird/gross jokes , sexual humor etc etc;